Ejakosah/lab-3/README.md

 12) Step 6 — Inspect Selectors and Confirm How the Service Binds to Pods
 <img width="1835" height="796" alt="image" src="https://github.com/user-attachments/assets/2b58abf0-13b4-43f8-b5bc-c4953b40f8a9" />

+The products pods are running and correctly labeled, and that the products-service is using the selector app=products to connect to those pods.
+Two temporary client pods (dns-client and http-client) were created to test communication inside the cluster.
+The DNS lookup confirms that the service name resolves to a ClusterIP address, and the curl request successfully retrieves product data from the API through the service.
+The Kubernetes service discovery and internal networking are working properly so the pods can communicate using the service name instead of individual pod IP addresses.